Abdul-Sayed/react-notes-awsayed/Reactnotes.md

 PORT=3000 npm start   //=> or whatever other port

-This sets up a development server, webpack for bundling, and babel for compilation of JSX to es5
+This sets up a development server, webpack for bundling, and babel for compilation of the JSX extention to React.createElement() calls

 # UUId

-Generate Random id
+To Generate Random id

 import uuid from "uuid";